 A-7: In this first step of a comprehensive, two-step process intended to reconsider the definition of “waters of the United States," the agencies are proposing to rescind the 2015 Rule and re-codify the regulatory definition that existed prior to the 2015 Rule.
-Under the proposal, the 2015 rule, which has been stayed by a federal court, would be replaced.
+Under the proposal, the 2015 Rule, which does not go into effect until its applicability date, would be replaced.
 The exact same regulatory text that existed prior to the 2015 Rule, which reflects the current legal regime under which the agencies are operating, would be re-codified in the Code of Federal Regulations.

 A-9: EPA has archived the Clean Water Rule website in the EPA Web Archive.
 In addition, EPA has made public a “snapshot” of the EPA website as it existed on January 19, 2017.
 The Clean Water Rule website can be found in the Snapshot during and after the archiving process.
 EPA continues to provide several documents and links related to the rulemaking for the Clean Water Rule on the Section 404 of the Clean Water Act website.

 Q-10: What effect does the final rule adding an applicability date to the 2015 Rule have on the Clean Water Rule of 2015?

 A-10: The Environmental Protection Agency and U.S. Department of the Army finalized a rule adding an applicability date to the 2015 Rule defining “waters of the United States.”
 This final rule will provide certainty and consistency about which definition of “waters of the United States” is applicable nationwide for an interim period in response to judicial actions that could result in confusion and uncertainty.
 During this interim period, the agencies will make progress on the two-step approach to re-evaluate the definition of “waters of the United States.”
 The applicability date of the 2015 Rule will be February 6, 2020.